 - Mary Poppins

-Pop some popcorn, and make travel themed snacks from your favorite places around the world to enjoy during your bingefest.
+Pop some popcorn and make travel themed snacks from your favorite places around the world to enjoy during your travel movies watch fest.

 5. Explore Your Local Area